Swarthmore/wp-proper_log/README.md

 ### Prerequisites
 - This plugin requires the WordPress [Activity Log Plugin](https://wordpress.org/plugins/aryo-activity-log/) to capture WordPress events.
 ### Rsyslog Configuration
-(optional) sending WordPress events to their own system log.
+(optional) To send WordPress events to their own system log.
 On a system running rsyslog, update /etc/rsyslog.conf to contain the following in the **RULES** portion of the config.
 ```
 # Logging for WordPress applications